kkarnatak/Udacity_Self_Driving_Car_Term3/CarND-Semantic-Segmentation/README.md

 `The blue line graph is the output of the final network`.

+**Please Note: The helper.py will require imgaug package to be installed.
-Notes: To install imgaug please use the instructions at:
+To install imgaug please use the instructions at:**

 [imgaug installation](https://imgaug.readthedocs.io/en/latest/source/installation.html#install-requirements)